PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ docker build -t adderservice .
 ```

 We can see that docker is working through all of the steps in the `Dockerfile` to create our image, once the build stops we can check that our newly created container built by issuing a `docker images` command.
-Next lets check that our container runs by issuing the following:
+Next let's check that our container runs by issuing the following:

 ```sh
 $ docker run -e ADDERSERVICE_SERVICE_PORT=8080 -p 8080:8080 -d adderservice